RainbowScientist-Playground/.github/README.md

 📝 Submit a pull request with a clear description of your changes 🪪 License

-This organization and its repositories are licensed under Ⓜ️IT.
+This organization and its repositories are licensed under CC 4️⃣⛓️‍💥

 💡 Getting Started